Ajatt-Tools/mpvacious/README.md

 * <kbd>f</kbd> - Increment number of cards to update.
   Only affects note updating, including quick card creation.
   The number of cards to update is reset to 1 upon updating a note.
+  If the requested recent cards don't all share the same sentence field as the newest card, mpvacious asks whether to update all of them anyway.
+Press
+  <kbd>y</kbd> to continue or <kbd>n</kbd> to cancel; unanswered prompts time out.
 * <kbd>shift+f</kbd> - Decrement number of cards to update.

 * <kbd>c</kbd> - Interactive subtitle selection.